Barbara Bloemink

-Barbara J. Bloemink (born 1953) is an American art historian and former director and chief curator of five art and design museums.
-She has published several works on the modernist painter Florine Stettheimer (1871–1944) and is considered an expert on the artist.
+Barbara J. Bloemink (born 1953) is an American art historian, former museum director and curator, playwright, actor and author.
+She is a noted authority on the modernist painter Florine Stettheimer (1871–1944).

 Early life and education

-Bloemink is the daughter of Doris and Robert Heins and was born in 1953.
-Her mother and grandmother were both artists and art teachers in schools in New York and her father was an engineer.
-The family lived abroad for much of her childhood, allowing her to gain an appreciation for international art from a young age.
-When they returned stateside, the family lived in Rye, New York, where Bloemink completed her secondary education at White Plains High School.
-After graduating, she attended Stanford University, earning a bachelor's degree with distinction in art history.
-Continuing her education, Bloemink completed a master's degree in fine and decorative arts at the New York University Institute of Fine Arts and finished another master's in philosophy at Yale.
+Bloemink was born in 1953 to Doris, artist and art teacher, and Robert Heins, engineer.
+Her grandmother was also an artist and art teacher.
+The family lived abroad for much of her childhood, allowing her to gain an appreciation for art from a young age.
+The family subsequently lived in Rye, New York, where Bloemink graduated from White Plains High School.
+She attended Stanford University, earning a bachelor's degree (cum laude) in art history, and completed a master's degree in fine and decorative arts at the New York University Institute of Fine Arts, completing another master's in philosophy at Yale.
 In 1990, she began working on her PhD at Yale University.
 Her dissertation was published in 1995, as The Life and Art of Florine Stettheimer.